djhohnstein/WireTap/README.md

     record_sys [10s]     - Record audio from the system speakers (line-out).
                           Time suffix can be s/m/h.

-    record_audio [10s]   - Record audio from both the microphone and the speakers and combine into one file.
+    record_audio [10s]   - Record audio from both the microphone and the speakers.
                            Time suffix can be s/m/h.

     capture_screen       - Screenshot the current user's screen.